localstack/docs/content/en/references/lambda-provider-v2.md

 **Local executor mode is discontinued:**
 The [Lambda Executor Modes]({{< ref "references/lambda-executors" >}}) such as `LAMBDA_EXECUTOR=local` are discontinued in the new provider.
 In the old provider, lambda functions were executed within the LocalStack container in the local executor mode.
-This was mostly used as a fallback if the Docker socket was not available in the LocalStack container.
+It was primarily used as a fallback if the Docker socket was unavailable in the LocalStack container.
 Hence, many users unintentionally used the local executor mode despite configuring `LAMBDA_EXECUTOR=docker`.
 The new provider requires no such configuration and now behaves like the old `docker-reuse` executor.

 **No container restart after each invocation:**
 Lambda containers are reused between invocations.
-Therefore, filesystem changes (for example in `/tmp`) persist between subsequent invocations if dispatched to the same container.
+Therefore, filesystem changes (for example, in `/tmp`) persist between subsequent invocations if dispatched to the same container.
-This is called a "warm start" (see [Operating Lambda](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1/)).
+It is called a "warm start" (see [Operating Lambda](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1/)).
 If you want to force "cold starts", you could set `LAMBDA_KEEPALIVE_MS` to 0 milliseconds.

 **Official AWS-provided Lambda images:**
-The new provider uses the official AWS [base images for Lambda](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-images.html) pulled from `public.ecr.aws/lambda/` instead of lambci images.
+The new provider uses the official AWS [base images for Lambda](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-images.html) pulled from `public.ecr.aws/lambda/` instead of `lambci` images.
-Hence, the filesystem in Lambda functions now match the AWS Lambda production environment.
+Hence, Lambda functions' filesystem now matches the AWS Lambda production environment.

 **ARM64 lambda functions:**
 Lambda now supports ARM containers for compatible runtimes based on Amazon Linux 2.